ScienceSoft-Inc/k8s-container-integrity-monitor/README.md

 If program detects that files have been altered, updated, added or compromised, it rolls back deployments to a previous version.

-k8s-container-integrity-monitor injects a `hasher-webhook-injector-sidecar` to your pods with the "hasher-webhook-injector-sidecar" label.
+k8s-container-integrity-monitor injects a `hasher container` with Integrity-sum app to your pods with the "hasher-certificates-injector-sidecar" label.
-`hasher-webhook-injector-sidecar` the implementation of a hasher in golang, which calculates the checksum of files using different algorithms in kubernetes:
+`Integrity-sum app` is the implementation of a hash calculation in golang, which monitors the checksum of files using different algorithms in Kubernetes:
 * MD5
 * SHA256
 * SHA1